 What planning zone am I in?

 Each parcel of land has a defined zone (i.e. Rural, Residential, Commercial).
 This zone determines what use and development standards you are required to meet.
-The latest planning scheme zone maps in PDF format are available from the ‘Planning Scheme’ page The scheme maps can also be accessed through LISTmap, instructions are also available on this page.
+The latest planning scheme zone maps in PDF format are available from the 'Planning Scheme' section of our website.
+Zoning information and maps can also be accessed through LISTmap, a set of instructions can also be found in this section.

 Do I need a Planning Permit?

-If you are unsure if you need to apply for a Planning Permit, please complete a Development Enquiry Form (001 Form) enclosed within the Information Pack and submit it to Development Services.
+If you are unsure if you need to apply for a Planning Permit, please complete a Development Enquiry Form (001 Form) and submit it to Development Services.
 This completed form will provide the information needed to determine if you require a permit or are exempt.

-We have put together a Planning, Building and Plumbing Information Pack for those wishing to plan or build within the Flinders Municipality.
+We have compiled a Planning, Building and Plumbing Information Pack for those wishing to plan or build within the Flinders Municipality.
 This information pack contains all relevant application forms, frequently asked questions and process flowcharts.